jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     M —→* M     M —→* N

 We would first define a non-recursive predicate that has an extra parameter, let us name it `R` for recursion.
+Inside the definition of `mreduce`, we use `R` is the place where we would recursively use `mreduce`, as follows.

     mreduce : Term × Term → (Term × Term → Setᵒ) → Setᵒ
     mreduce (M , N) R = (M ≡ N)ᵒ ⊎ᵒ (∃ᵒ[ L ] (M —→ L)ᵒ ×ᵒ R (L , N))

-Because we use "exists" with a Term, we need to prove that Term is inhabited.
+Because we use `∃ᵒ` with a Term, we need to prove that Term is inhabited.

 ```
 instance